afsunday/podtable/README.md

 * The `priority` config option be can use together with other availables options

-* Now podtable availabe via the 'Podtable' global either by  reference via script tag or by using the import statement
+* podtable is now availabe via the `Podtable` global either by  reference via script tag or by using the import statement

 ### Available Options
 * `KeepCell`